 A PLAY FOR THE LIVING IN A TIME OF EXTINCTION (in development)

 What has happened to the little brown bats?
 To the spotted tree frog?
 What will happen to Homo sapiens?
-A Play for the Living in a Time of Extinction is an evening of interactive, interspecies storytelling written by playwright-in-residence Miranda Rose Hall with dramaturgy by Robert Duffley.
+A Play for the Living in a Time of Extinction is an evening of interactive, interspecies storytelling written by Miranda Rose Hall with dramaturgy by Robert Duffley.
 This new work-in-progress asks--through story, song, and movement--how to be a human in an era of man-made extinction.
-This project is being developed by LubDub Theatre Company through an ongoing two-year residency with the Orchard Project’s NYC Greenhouse and through New York Theatre Workshop’s Dartmouth Residency.
+This project was commissioned and is being developed by LubDub Theatre Company through an ongoing company residency with the Orchard Project’s NYC Greenhouse and through New York Theatre Workshop’s Dartmouth Residency.

 ON THE LAWN (in development)

 Spend a day in the life of the American lawn.
 As a real lawn blooms before the audience, this hybrid performance piece/eco-art installation explores the roots of this most peculiar American invention.
 Music, illusion, and movement trace the lawn’s origins in early modern Europe’s “outdoor carpets” through the present-day eco-politics of “freedom lawns” and #droughtshaming.
-Lawn Portrait assembles the audience on common ground to examine the complex connections between ourselves, our neighbors, and our plants.
+On The Lawn assembles the audience on common ground to examine the complex connections between ourselves, our neighbors, and our plants.

 An intimate audience of guests gathers for cocktails.
 A door opens.
 Guests are invited into a shifting world of immersive theatre in which sleight-of-hand magic, movement, and ritual move the audience closer to the performers, to one another, and to the other side.
 The performance draws inspiration from sources including the tradition of American spiritualism, the performers' personal histories, and the question What does it mean to be a host?
 Devised by the company.